asiemer/madux/CONTRIBUTING.md

 - [x] New internal structure for transition
 - [x] Export static functions to a Util file
 - [ ] Think about test scenarios and skip them... (+ fix old)
+- [ ] Update readme with new example

 ### Future use...